evanwappel/intro_stats_r/readme.md

 # R Intro to Stats

-## Basic commands to get started in R
+## Claremont Graduate University

-## Based on the course "Introduction to R" on the DataCamp website
+## Based on the course "Intro to Statistics with R" on the DataCamp website

 ###		1. Variables
 ### 	2. Histograms and Distributions